 Her children are the most important thing to her.
 So when job opportunities ran dry in the Philippines around the time her kids started school, Jen turned to the overseas job market.
 She decided to take on the role of a domestic helper abroad and chose Singapore – a well-worn path thousands of Filipinos tread each year – as her destination.
 Being a foreign domestic helper in Singapore has long been seen as a high paying gig for women like Jen.
 For them, the mere hundreds of dollars earned each month in Singapore stretch much further at home in places like the Philippines, Myanmar, and Indonesia.

 Jen’s 15-year toil abroad was the only reason why she could afford to send both her children to school.
 She also buys them books, clothes, and food.
 Sometimes, she even sends them gifts and care packages.
 These items were part of a trade-off many Filipino children know well – the material benefits acquired for the price of an absent parent.
 As with every foreign domestic helper, Jen looks forward to her yearly two-week vacation, when she gets to fly home and see her kids.
-However, as Covid variants spell a new chapter for the pandemic, the hope of travelling home slowly slips away.

 For domestic helpers abroad, travelling home means giving up their jobs

 “It’s hard not being able to see my kids.
 But going home right now is risky.
-And they all rely on the money I send home every month” Jen said, in a husky voice that in another life could have landed her a job as a singer.
+And they all rely on the money I send home every month,” Jen said, in a husky voice that in another life could have landed her a job as a singer.
 She was speaking in the kitchen, on a rainy afternoon, as she whisked up some food for the nine-month-old baby she’s been looking after.

 “I enjoy working with kids.
-Things like reading books, taking them to school, and putting them to bed make me miss my sons a bit less” she said as she looks away, her eyes glistening with tears.
+Things like reading books, taking them to school, and putting them to bed make me miss my sons a bit less,” she said as she looks away, her eyes glistening with tears.

 When Jen left home back in 2008, she clutched her children at the departure gate to say goodbye.
-13 years later, her kids have grown up in her absence.
+All these years later, her kids have grown up in her absence.
 She still phones them a few times a week when it’s late at night.
 And if they’re sick, she stays with them on the phone until they go to bed.
 But just like that, time and missed memories have passed.

 Another domestic helper in Singapore shared with me her struggles.
 She laughed through her tears as she recalled the past two years which have been “particularly hard.
 Although my kids are older, I’ve missed key milestones like my daughter’s birthday.
 I organised it all, and my family zoomed me in, which I’m grateful for.
 However, it’s not the same as being there”.